Engineering-Karma/interviews/resources/system-design/graphql/README.md

 | Type safety | Strong schema validation | Requires schema design effort |
 | Caching | Fine-grained control | HTTP caching not automatic |
 | Learning curve | Powerful once learned | Steeper than REST |

+## Common Interview Questions

+1. **What problem does GraphQL solve?**
+   - Over-fetching and under-fetching.
+   - Multiple round trips.
+   - API versioning challenges.
+   - Flexible data requirements.

+2. **How do you handle the N+1 problem?**
+   - DataLoader for batching.
+   - Batch queries at database level.
+   - Optimize resolvers.
+   - Monitor query performance.

+3. **How do you scale GraphQL APIs?**
+   - Query complexity limits.
+   - Horizontal scaling of servers.
+   - Caching at multiple layers.
+   - DataLoader for batching.
+   - CDN for GET queries.

+4. **GraphQL vs REST - when to use each?**
+   - GraphQL: Complex nested data, multiple clients.
+   - REST: Simple CRUD, HTTP caching important.

+5. **How do you handle authentication/authorization?**
+   - Auth tokens in headers.
+   - Context object with user info.
+   - Field-level authorization in resolvers.
+   - Directive-based permissions.

 ## Related Patterns